santiagohermo/santiagohermo.github.io/_pages/home.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
 I am a PhD candidate in Economics at [Brown University](https://economics.brown.edu/).

 My research interests are in Labor and Urban Economics.
-Specifically, I study how institutional constraints affect outcomes in labor and housing markets.
+Specifically, I study how spatial linkages affect outcomes in labor and housing markets.
 I am also interested in studying the drivers of skill investment.